Last Updated on August 11, 2022 by The Filtery Staff

 Although these dinnerware sets are designed and manufactured with little ones in mind, they can actually be used by people of any age.

 Ahimsa’s stainless steel dinnerware was designed by pediatrician moms in response to the American Academy of Pediatrics warning about the danger of plastic for kids.
-They’re completely free from BPA and other phthalates, PVC, melamine, and lead.
+They’re completely free from BPA, phthalates, PVC, melamine, and lead.

 These plates, utensils, and cups are available in “Classic” stainless steel, “Rainbow,” and “Iridescent Blue.”
 They’re dishwasher safe, but hand-wash recommended.